 Casing/ Shell Weld Repairs & Re-Rounding

-For many years, the OEM fix for major cracking or shell distortion was replacement of the defective shell, also referred to as casing by some OEMs, with new.
-Mechanical Dynamics and Analysis has provided an alternative to shell replacements which includes fixing the existing shell to extend its life.
+For many years, the OEM fix for major cracking or shell distortion was the replacement of the defective shell, also referred to as casing by some OEMs, with new.
+Mechanical Dynamics and Analysis has provided an alternative to shell replacements that include fixing the existing shell to extend its life.

-With over 30 years of experience, MD&A has the technical expertise in the power industry to repair your turbine.
-Our philosophy involves intelligent, technically sound and proven repair options.
+With over 40 years of experience, MD&A has the technical expertise in the power industry to repair your turbine.
+Our philosophy involves intelligent, technically sound, and proven repair options.

 Due to the welding and machining operations performed on the outer shell to repair the damage to the axial fit face surfaces, this slightly changed the axial position of the sealing face and reduced the overall width of the tongue for the tongue and groove fit in the outer shell.
 In order to restore the correct axial position of both the HP and IP inner shells within the outer shell, and to ensure the tongue and groove fits had the correct designed clearances, the entire 360° seal faces and clearance faces of the HP and IP inner shell fits were weld restored and machined.